Memory Engine

 Have you ever had to repeat yourself to an AI assistant?
 Tell it your name again, explain your project setup for the third time, remind it that you prefer TypeScript over JavaScript and dark roast over medium?
 Most AI assistants forget everything the moment you close the conversation.

-Facts, episodic conversation summaries, and vault document chunks all live in a single SQLite store, searchable through a hybrid retrieval pipeline that combines vector cosine similarity with FTS5 full-text search.
+Every person in your household gets their own identity-scoped memory space.
+Facts, preferences, relationships, episodic conversation summaries, procedural instructions, and vault document chunks all live in a single memories table, organized into 7 tiers and searchable through a hybrid retrieval pipeline that combines vector cosine similarity with FTS5 full-text search.

 Facts